 Before a loan could be approved the FCA regulations stated that payday loan companies had to complete credit and affordability checks on their applicants.
 This would make sure that they could afford the product.
 This meant that people who got themselves into serious debt would no longer be vulnerable.

-Prior to this, some payday loan companies encouraged customers to take loans that they couldn’t afford.
+Prior to this, some payday loan companies encouraged customers to take short term credit that they couldn’t afford.
 This trapped them into paying exorbitant rollover fees.
 Many companies got fined and were ordered to pay back money that took through irresponsible lending.
 Today there are strict checks carried out on quick cash loan applicants to protect people from themselves.

 So what have we learned so far?